 It is best to collect whole plants, including roots (rinsed), stem base, flowers, and fruits.
 If a plant is too large for full collection, make notes or take photos of the plant’s habit, base, bark texture if a woody plant, etc. These characteristics can be especially important for species identification of grasses or woody plants.
 Photographs can also be very useful for resolving unknown identifications.

 Fresh plants are best for identification, so shipping or delivery of fresh specimens to experts is best.
 However, if a quick identification is not possible, pressed specimens often can be readily identified.
-See the DEP plant resources website for guidance on making good pressed specimens: (http://www.dep.state.fl.us/water/bioassess/plantid.htm).
+See the DEP plant resources website for guidance on making good pressed specimens: (Plant Identification Resources | Florida Department of Environmental Protection.)

 Lake Size Considerations

 There is no lake size limit for the LVI and DEP has no reason to believe that the assessment of a very large or small (boat accessed) lake would not be valid.
 For lakes greater than 5,000 acres in surface area, however, the method should be modified slightly to make the assessment more feasible.
 For each section, samplers should survey the lakeshore at idle speed for approximately 1,000 m, and then survey the remainder of the section at a greater traveling speed, slowing to idle speed again if new taxa or a change in the plant community are encountered.
 The entire lake section should be considered in the determination of dominant or co-dominant species.

+When a lake is large and has distinct lobes or segments, consideration should be given to whether a single LVI assessment is conducted for the entire area, or whether it is better to conduct LVIs on each distinct segment.
+Water control structures, major physical barriers such as berms, or even natural features that serve to separate areas hydrologically may mean it is more appropriate to do more than one LVI.
+These decisions should be made on a case by case basis, and should include an evaluation of the nature and degree of the hydrologic separation, access, and the purpose of the sampling.

 Aquatic Plant Control Considerations

-Some Florida lakes with an overabundance of plants (invasive exotic or native) may be treated periodically with herbicides or undergo mechanical harvesting to improve the condition of the lake.
+Some Florida lakes with an overabundance of plants (nonnative or native) are treated periodically with herbicides or undergo mechanical harvesting to improve the condition of the lake.
 The LVI is an appropriate tool to evaluate the effects of lake management activities, including aquatic plant control.
 However, consideration should be given to the purpose of the LVI study, as effects of the control measures on target and non-target species will be reflected in the assessment.
 If the LVI is conducted both before and after activities to control invasive plants, the LVI scores will provide an objective determination concerning the relative success of the management measures.
 Because the effects of different plant control treatments differ in scale and duration, it is difficult to establish a standard period for how long a sampling entity should wait before conducting the LVI on a lake where plant control has occurred.
 However, if samplers observe plant damage associated with recent management activities, the LVI assessment should be postponed until representative conditions have returned.
 If there is evidence of recent plant management, note it on your field sheets.
 If samplers know or suspect that aquatic plant control has occurred at a lake, it is helpful to contact the management/control entity for specifics on the activities, which can inform decisions on the appropriateness of LVI sampling.
+The Florida Fish and Wildlife Conservation Commission Aquatic Plant Management program is the primary management entity for aquatic plants in Florida lakes.
+Aquatic Plant Management | FWC (myfwc.com)

 QA Considerations